2i2c-org/infrastructure/docs/howto/upgrade-cluster/aws.md

 adding them back, make sure your cluster config's k8s version is what you want the node groups to be added back as.

 #### 5.1.
+Double-check current k8s version in the config

+Up until this step, you should have updated the control plane's version at least once but for maximum of three times.
+So you shouldn't need to update it.

-Update the k8s version in the config temporarily if needed
+However, it is worth double checking that the k8s version that is in the config file is:

-This is to influence the k8s software version for the nodegroup's we create only.
-We cannot choose a version ahead of the current k8s control plane version.

-Make sure the cluster's jsonnet config's version field matches the current version of the control plane and this version is **no more than three minor versions** ahead of the node groups versions.
+- not ahead of the current k8s control plane version, as this will influence the version of the node groups.
+- not **more than three minor versions** than the version of node groups was initially

 #### 5.2.
 Renaming node groups part 1: add a new core node group (like `core-b`)